jecandone/JC-SWTOR-Tools/README.md

 ![image](https://github.com/user-attachments/assets/7aae6d6b-5cd9-49d6-8135-028b378c0902)

 Copy the value from "appAppearanceSlotModelID" to the appropriate "ModelID" part of the blender plugin, "appAppearanceSlotMaterialIndex" to the Material ID field, and "ippColorScheme" to the Color Scheme ID field.
+Select the body type of the armor that you want to import from the dropdown.

 ![image](https://github.com/user-attachments/assets/b77033ed-40b5-46ed-bca1-57412a3b4bda)